The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Affected Products

-• Microsoft Windows Malicious Software Removal Tool (all versions prior to patch)
+• Microsoft Windows Malicious Software Removal Tool (versions prior to the January 2023 update)

 Discovery Timeline